jose-oc/josefo-developer/content/development/clean-code/clean-code-functions.en.md

 Something that I love is to read code as a recipe, almost in natural language.
 To achieve this you can split your methods up writing a number of functions with descriptive names.

 Each function should be **as small as possible**, you can even get one-line functions, awesome.
 Each function should **do** just **one thing**.
-Each function should have **one level of abstraction**, for instance, don&#8217;t mix operation at byte level with operations a String level.
+Each function should have **one level of abstraction**, for instance, don't mix operation at byte level with operations a String level.

-Using functions this way we&#8217;ll write a number of **private functions** that will be called just by one method, so the best place to **write them is just bellow** the method will call them because this way will improve readability.
+Using functions this way we'll write a number of **private functions** that will be called just by one method, so the best place to **write them is just bellow** the method will call them because this way will improve readability.

 # Command Query Separation